 445 Bangladeshis returned from India in last 2 months: BGB chief

-"About 1,000 people were arrested in 2019 for illegal border crossings from India to Bangladesh, with 445 of them returning home in November and December," Islam was quoted as saying by bdnews24.com.
-After verifying their identities through local representatives, BGB came to know that all the intruders are Bangladeshis, he added.
+"About 1,000 people were arrested in 2019 for illegal border crossings from India to Bangladesh, with 445 of them returning home in November and December," he said.
+After verifying their identities through local representatives, BGB came to know that all the intruders are Bangladeshis, Islam said, adding that 253 cases were lodged against them for illegal trespass, while initial investigations found that at least three of them were human traffickers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)